1nst4ll/mango-news/docs/scraping-methods.md

 The choice between open-source and Firecrawl scraping depends on your specific needs and technical expertise.
 Open-source scraping offers more control but requires more development and maintenance effort.
 Firecrawl provides a convenient, managed solution but introduces an external dependency and potential costs.

-## AI Features and Global Settings
+## AI Features and Toggle Logic

-The scraping process includes optional AI-powered features for generating article summaries and assigning topics using the Groq API.
+The scraping process includes optional AI-powered features for generating article summaries, assigning topics, and generating images.
+AI image generation currently uses the `gemini-2.0-flash-001` model.
 These features can be enabled or disabled on a per-source basis through the Admin UI.

-Additionally, when triggering a scrape via the API endpoints (`POST /api/scrape/run/:id` and `POST /api/scrape/run`), you can provide `enableGlobalAiSummary` and `enableGlobalAiTags` boolean parameters in the request body.
-If provided, these global parameters will override the individual source settings for that specific scrape run.
-This allows for temporary disabling or enabling of AI features for testing or specific scraping tasks without changing the persistent source configuration.
+The behavior of these AI features depends on how the scrape is initiated:

+*   **Global Scrapes (e.g., Scheduled Scrapes or `POST /api/scrape/run`):** AI features (summary, tags, image) for a specific article are enabled *only if* the corresponding global AI toggle (if provided in the API request) *and* the source-specific AI toggle are both enabled.
+If global toggles are not explicitly provided in the API request, the default values (currently `true` for tags and image, `undefined` for summary) are used in conjunction with the source-specific toggles.
+*   **Per-Source Scrapes (`POST /api/scrape/run/:id`):** AI features (summary, tags, image) for articles from this source are enabled *only if* the corresponding source-specific AI toggle is enabled.
+Any global AI toggles provided in the API request body for this endpoint are ignored.

+This logic ensures that scheduled and global manual scrapes respect both global preferences and source-specific configurations, while per-source manual scrapes strictly adhere to the source's own AI settings.

 ---